Tennis-Ruud reaches U.S. Open final with confident win over Khachanov | Sports-Games

 His form deteriorated in the third, where he racked up 11 unforced errors and handed Khachanov the break on set point.
 However, Ruud bounced back to convert breaks on chances in the third and fifth game of the fourth set and clinched the contest with a forehand winner, one of 20 across the match.

 "There is acting in sports.
 Tennis especially.
 It's such a mental and psychological game that any small detail can help you win the match."
-Ruud would make the leap from world number seven to number one if he hoists the trophy on Sunday or if Tiafoe beats Alcaraz in their semi-final later on Friday, according to the ATP.
+Ruud would make the leap from world number seven to number one if he hoists the trophy on Sunday over Alcaraz, according to the ATP.

 Khachanov, who rose to a terrific level to upset Australian Nick Kyrgios in a five-set quarter-final thriller, said he was pleased to notch a few great wins in New York but was utterly exhausted from the gruelling slate of competitors.
 "As the tournament (finishes), I feel really, really kind of destroyed in a way, really tired.
 All the energy went down.
 We're almost three weeks in New York, preparing the week before," he told reporters.